 Secondary transition refers to the process a student with a disability goes through as they move from high school to whatever comes next, including postsecondary education, employment and independent living.
-In Florida this begins at age 14 or earlier and may not end until 22 for students with significant disabilities.
+In Florida, this begins at age 12 and may not end until 22, pursuant to federal and state law.

 The term “transition services” or “transition planning” means a coordinated set of activities for a child with a disability that:

-- Is based on the individual child’s needs, taking into account the child’s strengths, preferences, and interests
+- Is based on the individual child’s needs, taking into account the child’s strengths, preferences, and interests; and

 - 6A-1.09963, F.A.C., High School Graduation requirements for Students with Disabilities